rescript-lang/bucklescript.github.io/website/blog/2020-05-06-exception-encoding.md

 ## Caveat

-Don't rely on the key name of `RE_EXN_ID`, it is an implementation detail which you should not rely on and it is subject to be changed into a symbol in the future.
+Please note that it's not allowed to rely on the key name of `RE_EXN_ID`.
+It's an implementation detail which will probably be changed into a symbol in the future.

 ## Bonus